cloudfoundry/cf-deployment-concourse-tasks/README.md

 ### [run-cats-with-provided-cli][run-cats-with-provided-cli-task-yaml]
-This runs [CF Acceptance Tests](https://github.com/cloudfoundry/cf-acceptance-tests) with a provided CF CLI binary.
+This runs [CF Acceptance Tests](https://github.com/cloudfoundry/cf-acceptance-tests) with the provided CF CLI binary.

 ### [set-feature-flags][set-feature-flags-task-yaml]
 This will